-Martin Farfan, alias “Pijarvey,” has had a long criminal career in the Eastern Plains, which in many ways is representative of the mutations endured by Colombia’s paramilitary groups over the past two decades.
-Like many of those who were recruited by the paramilitaries, Pijarvey already had some military training.
+Martin Farfan, alias “Pijarbey,” has had a long criminal career in the Eastern Plains, which in many ways is representative of the mutations endured by Colombia’s paramilitary groups over the past two decades.
+Like many of those who were recruited by the paramilitaries, Pijarbey already had some military training.
 In 1993, he formed part of a military battalion based in the Eastern Plains’ largest city, Villavicencio.
-That same battalion would later be responsible for disabling many of the cocaine laboratories run by Pijarvey’s criminal group.
+That same battalion would later be responsible for disabling many of the cocaine laboratories run by Pijarbey’s criminal group.

 But in September 2004, the leader of the Centauros Bloc was ambushed and killed by a man who would later become the undisputed crime lord of the region: Pedro Oliveiro Guerrero, alias “Cuchillo.”
 The Centauros divided into two factions, and one of them would later demobilize in April 2006 under the name of the “Heroes de los Llanos” bloc.

-Pijarvey was said to handle the drug exports from the frontier department of Arauca, one of the four departments that make up Colombia’s Eastern Plains.
-He also served as Cuchillo’s main contact with the various security officials who protected the ERPAC and its drug trafficking operations, feeding Pijarvey tips about any upcoming police raids in the area.
+Pijarbey was said to handle the drug exports from the frontier department of Arauca, one of the four departments that make up Colombia’s Eastern Plains.
+He also served as Cuchillo’s main contact with the various security officials who protected the ERPAC and its drug trafficking operations, feeding Pijarbey tips about any upcoming police raids in the area.